cwbjr/pixalArt/drills/version-2/README.md

   - If the expression isn't in the correct format or when attempting to divide by zero, update the screen with the message `Error`

   * Deploy your app!
-  * Paste link to deployed app here:
+  * Paste link to deployed app here: [Calculater Link](https://bt30-calculater.firebaseapp.com/)